apache/jena-site/content/documentation/tdb2/tdb2_admin.md

 latest view of the RDF dataset into that directory, then switch to using that generation of the database.

+There is also a command line tool `tdb2.tdbcompact` to run the compaction process on a database not in use.

 ## Backup